 The Union Cabinet approved of the draft Real Estate (Regulation and Development) Bill 2013 and it shall now be codified into an Act.
-The purpose of this Real Estate Bill is to regulate the otherwise unregulated Real Estate Sector which is one of the largest sectors in India and has been requiring regulation from the Government for a long time.
-The Builders and Developers lobby have on the whole not really welcomed the bill and understandably so , as it curbs the monopolistic business practices and gives more rights and freedom to the purchaser.
+The purpose of this Real Estate Bill is to regulate the otherwise unregulated Real Estate Sector, which is one of the largest sectors in India and has been requiring regulation from the Government for a long time.
+The Builders and Developers lobby has, on the whole, not really welcomed the bill and understandably , as it curbs the monopolistic business practices and gives more rights and freedom to the purchaser.

 SALIENT FEATURES OF THE BILL

 Under the Real Estate Bill, the local authority or any authority/body established by the Government which shall have the powers to approve, sanction regulate and oversee the functioning of the Promoters and Builders within its local jurisdiction shall be referred to as the Competent Authority.

 The Builder/Developer referred to as Promoter in the Bill shall now be required to register the project (each phase of a project shall be considered as a single entity), which it intends to develop on an immovable property, in a prescribed format and only upon receiving the approval and certificate of registration can the Promoter advertise and invite the public to make bookings in the Project.
 The said certificate of registration granted by the Regulatory Authority shall be valid for the period of completion of the project as declared by the Promoter and shall be given an extension of upto one year and not exceeding two years.
 In case the project remains to be completed after such extensions expire, then in that case, the remaining development work shall be carried out by the Competent Authority, body of Allottees or in any manner so decided.